Can Phlebotomists Give Injections? What You Need to Know

 Nov 20, 2024Phlebotomists are skilled in drawing blood for various medical tests and treatments and preparing the treatment area, but their role typically does not include administering injections.

-Injection procedures are usually reserved for licensed professionals such as aesthetic or medical nurses, who have the specific training and certification needed to safely deliver injections.
+Injection procedures are usually reserved for licensed professionals such as aesthetic or medical nurses, who have the specific training and certification needed to deliver injections safely.

 Can a phlebotomist give injections?